vmware-archive/nsxraml/md-version/nsxvapi.md

   Release | Modification
   --------|-------------
-  6.2.3 | Method to change auto save draft via **autoSaveDraft** parameter is deprecated, and will be removed in a future release.  <br>The default setting of **autoSaveDraft** is changed from *true* to *false*.<br>Method to check if Service Composer and Distributed Firewall are in sync is deprecated, and will be removed in a future release.
+  6.2.3 | Method updated and some functions deprecated.
+Changing auto save draft with the **autoSaveDraft** parameter is deprecated, and will be removed in a future release.  <br>The default setting of **autoSaveDraft** is changed from *true* to *false*.<br>Method to check if Service Composer and Distributed Firewall are in sync is deprecated, and will be removed in a future release.
 Use `GET /2.0/services/policy/securitypolicy/status` instead.

 ### /2.0/services/policy/securitygroup/{ID}/securitypolicies
 Working with Security Policies Mapped to a Security Group